nerdgrass/immutable-for-humans/planning.md

 Not everybody has awesome coworkers willing to teach them the dark arts of mixing FP and JS.
 So, I'm going to attempt to inscribe my learnings and organize them in such a way that anybody that writes Javascript finds Immutable.js and its associated concepts approachable.
 I'll probably screw this up, so I'm making this open source.
 If all goes well, maybe somebody somewhere will find this useful.

+## Problems
+* How are the official docs going to get updates?
+No automatic system in place and manual sounds like a bunch of needless work.
+Will notate date official docs are copied for now, probably need way to scrape official docs eventually.

 ## Structure
 - **Human Docs**
   * Code Documentation